-With Babbel you can speak a new language in only 3 weeks.
+With Babbel you can start speaking a new language in only 3 weeks.
 But to help you on your way, here are 8 tricks to maximize your three weeks of learning!

-Whether it’s for travel, an upcoming job interview, or an impending visit to those scary in-laws of yours – whatever your reason to learn a language – with Babbel you can become conversational in a new language in only three weeks!
-Yup, as we proved last year, 15 Babbelonians who couldn’t speak a word of Spanish needed only 3 weeks of study with the Babbel app to become conversational in the language.
+Whether it’s for travel, an upcoming job interview, or an impending visit to those scary in-laws of yours — whatever your reason to learn a language — with Babbel you can hold a basic conversation in a new language in only three weeks!
+Yup, as we proved last year, 15 Babbelonians who couldn’t speak a word of Spanish needed only 3 weeks of study with the Babbel app to start speaking the language.
 If that wasn’t enough, one of our British Babbelonians also recently recreated this feat by learning Italian in 3 weeks using only the Babbel app!

 1. Find your motivation

 Attempting to speak a new language in three weeks requires dedication, but if you know exactly why you are learning a language you’ll be sufficiently motivated to persevere with each new lesson.
 That’s why it’s vital that you set out a concrete reason for learning your new language, and that you imagine how you would apply your new-found language.